AFulgens/ultimate-deutsch/README.md

 - Basic grammar know-how
 - Combination cards, for example as ideas:
+  - Simply card for translation
   - Instead of one for each person, have one for a mood ⊕ tense
   - Instead of one for each casus, have one for singular and one for plural
 - Fill descriptions
 - Fill Readme, take inspiration from Ultimate Geography.
 - How to include addendums?
+- Do we need any media?
+Pictures?
+Voice?
+IPA?
+Duden Link?
 - Publish it via Anki Cloud

 ## Open questions